mvolkmann/blog/src/rust.md

-When a value is mutable and ownership is borrowed, the compiler will report an error if the value is mutated after the borrow is created and before its last use.
+When a value is mutable and ownership is borrowed, the compiler will report an error if the value is mutated after the borrow is created and before the last use of the borrow.
-This is because references expect the data they reference to remain the same.
+This is because references expect the data they reference to remain the same for the duration of the borrow.
 For example:

 ```rust